 Republic of Korea

-In 2002, a comprehensive amendment to the Recycling Act replaced the Deposit-Refund Scheme with an Extended Producer Responsibility (EPR) system.
-The government aimed to enhance producers’ engagement in managing their products’ waste by enforcing mandatory recycling measures, rather than offering economic incentives for compliance.
-While producers bear the legal obligations of recycling waste, the Korean EPR system requires responsibility sharing among various stakeholders, including governments and consumers.
+A comprehensive amendment to the Recycling Act rreplaced the Deposit-Refund Scheme with an extended producer responsibility (EPR) system in 2002.
+The government aimed to enhance producer engagement in managing their products’ waste by enforcing mandatory recycling measures, rather than offering economic incentives for compliance.
+While producers bear the legal obligations of recycling waste, the Korean EPR system requires responsibility sharing among stakeholders, including governments and consumers.

-The Recycling Act of 2002 laid the groundwork for Korea’s current EPR system, targeting packaging materials and products including lubricants, batteries, tires, etc. In a further commitment to sustainable resource circulation, the Fundamental Act of Resource Circulation was promulgated in 2016.
-The legislation underscores Korea’s commitment to reducing waste, promoting high-quality material recycling, and minimizing reliance on incineration and landfilling.
+The Recycling Act of 2002 laid the groundwork for Korea’s current EPR system, targeting packaging materials and products including lubricants, batteries, and tyres.
+The Fundamental Act of Resource Circulation was promulgated in 2016 in a further commitment to sustainable resource circulation.
+The legislation underscores Korea’s commitment to reducing waste, promoting high-quality material recycling, and minimising reliance on incineration and landfilling.

 Table 1.
 Summary of policies, plans, and regulations regarding EPR for packaging in the Republic of Korea.